gdeary/DisSyst_phse3/README.md

 # Distributed Hash Table in Python

-***

-A simple experiment in distributed storage, two-phase commit, and hash allocator in Python.
+A simple experiment in distributed storage, two-phase commit, and hash allocation in Python.
 This was the third iteration on a class project, written for COMP 360 "Distributed Systems," Fall 2016, Prof. Jeff Epstein, Wesleyan University.

 ### State:
 Tested locally on Debian, not currently working on macOS.
 The touchiest part is the default use of 'localhost'.
 Definitely could be cleaned up—some unneccessary redundant code and messiness.